mezzio/mezzio/docs/book/v3/cookbook/debug-toolbars.md

 ```

 ### Usage in a Request Handler

-Using the debug bar in a request handler, e.g `src/App/Handler/HomePageHandler.php`:
+You can add messages to the debug bar within request handlers and middleware.
+As
+an example, in your `src/App/Handler/HomePageHandler.php`, you might do the
+following:

 ```php
 namespace App\Handler;